Prada says closing Hong Kong shops early when necessary

 Greater China accounted for nearly a quarter of Tod’s sales in the first half.
 The maker of gommino loafers blamed weak consumer spending in the region for a 7.6 percent annual drop in sales.

-On Tuesday, French cosmetics group L‘Oreal (OREP.PA) said it had banned all its staff from business travel to Hong Kong until Oct.
-6.
+On Tuesday, French cosmetics group L‘Oreal said it had banned all its staff from business travel to Hong Kong until Oct.
+6. (1 US dollar = 0.7932 euro) (Reporting by Valentina Za; editing by David Clarke)